fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 Great, so now we can navigate to [http://localhost:3000](http://localhost:3000) and the app is running there.

-Containerizing that should be easy based on the previous example.
+Containerizing that should be relatively for us easy based on the previous example.

 1. Use node as base
 2. Set working directory so we don't interfere with the contents of the base image
 3. Copy ALL of the files in this directory to the image
 4. Start with DEBUG=playground:* npm start

-The Dockerfile can again be placed at the root of the project.
+Let's place the Dockerfile at the root of the project.

 `Dockerfile`